 Before using this medication, tell your doctor or pharmacist your medical history.

 To avoid spreading the virus, you should continue to take precautions such as self-isolation, wearing a mask, social distancing (physical distancing), washing hands, and not sharing personal items.

 It is unknown if molnupiravir passes into breast milk.
-Because of the possible risk to the infant, breast-feeding is not recommended while using this drug and for 4 days after stopping the drug.
-Ask your doctor if you should pump and discard your breast milk during treatment and for 4 days after the last dose of this drug.
+Because of the possible risk to the infant, breastfeeding is not recommended while using this medication and for 4 days after the last dose.
+Consult your doctor before breastfeeding.